maemo-leste/maemo-leste.github.io/content/pages/page.rst

 <https://mailinglists.dyne.org/cgi-bin/mailman/listinfo/maemo-leste>`_ if you're
 interested.

-Maemo Leste is based on Devuan Ascii (Debian Stretch) and all the "supported" devices ship with recent Linux (mainline-based) kernels.
-We are also already working towards supporting Devuan Beowulf (Debian Buster) as well.
+Maemo Leste is based on Devuan Beowulf(Debian Buster) and all the "supported" devices ship with recent Linux (mainline-based) kernels.

-The project is not usable as a daily driver for your device, Maemo Leste is currently in development phase and we are actively searching for developers.
+The project is almost usable as a daily driver for your device, Maemo Leste is currently in development phase and we are actively searching for developers.
 For some devices, we have development images available - such as the `Nokia N900
 <https://leste.maemo.org/Nokia_N900>`_; for an impression see
 `Screenshots <{filename}/pages/screenshots.rst>`_.

-So far we have set up devuan/debian repositories for our packages, with builds for `armel`, `armhf`, `amd64`, `aarch64`.
-We have FOSS replacements for some closed maemo packages (and we have no closed packages in use), further building on the Maemo community efforts to replace all closed bits by open software.
+So far we have set up devuan/debian repositories for our packages, with builds for `armhf`, `amd64`, `aarch64`.
+We have FOSS replacements for all included previously closed maemo packages (and we have no closed packages in use), further building on the Maemo community efforts to replace all closed bits by open software.

 Installation guides are provided per device.
 For open tasks/issues, please see the bugtracker: https://github.com/maemo-leste/bugtracker/issues.